 There's no one explanation for what happens inside our ears and brains when we get tinnitus.
 But one theory is that when the hair cells in our ears are damaged (most often by loud noise), the circuits in the brain don't receive the signals they're expecting.
-So instead, the brain starts to create these signals itself, creating an illusion of sound that we call tinnitus.
-Did you know?
+So instead, the brain starts to create these signals itself, creating an illusion of sound - what we call tinnitus.

 A 2004 study says that even people in ancient Egypt knew about tinnitus.
 Other research shows that the great composer Ludwig Van Beethoven had it.

 While severe tinnitus can make it hard to sleep or concentrate, and may also affect your working memory, it's not dangerous.
 Yet some kinds of tinnitus are rooted in medical causes.
 The rare form called pulsatile tinnitus often stems from a medical issue and may even disappear after proper treatment.